AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/go-appimagetool.rst

 It requires a manual creation of the AppDir folder structure and file placement (if make isn't used).
 For more information on how to use make accordingly, or manually create the necessary structure, see :ref:`creating-appdir-structure`.

 It allows for both including core system libraries like glibc and not including them.

-go-appimagetool doesn't require an *old system* (meaning the oldest supported LTS distribution version) to compile the binaries.
+If the core system libraries aren't included, |build_on_old_version|.

 However, it is less mature than linuxdeploy and doesn't support some advanced options (like not deploying specific libraries or copyright files).